-1. Disadvantaged projects are eligible for 0.00% interest rate
+- 1. Disadvantaged projects are eligible for 0.00% interest rate - 2.
+PF was allocated to construction projects with the highest project score and readiness-to-proceed score - 3.
+Planning and design projects were considered for PF allocations for high scoring projects. - 4.
+Readiness-to-Proceed is based on status of planning, design, plan approval and public participation

-2. PF was allocated to construction projects with the highest project score and readiness-to-proceed score
+STD = Standard PLN/DES = Planning or Design DIS = Disadvantaged REG = Regionalization

-3. Planning and design projects were considered for PF allocations for high scoring projects.
+LSL = Lead Service Line SML = Small Community

-4. Readiness-to-Proceed is based on status of planning, design, plan approval and public participation
+EC = Emerging Contaminant

-Projects Eligible for Regionalization Principal Forgiveness and Discount in PY2025 June 20, 2024 - DRAFT
+Projects Eligible for Regionalization Principal Forgiveness and Discount in PY2025